spradhip-gh/exitous-prototype/PRODUCT_REQUIREMENTS.md

     - Add new, company-specific custom questions to the assessment.
     - Receive notifications for when a master question has been updated by a Platform Admin.
 - **Resource Management:** Upload and manage documents and resources for their employees.
+- **Analytics Dashboard:** View analytics on the most common "Unsure" answers from employees, providing insight into areas of confusion.
+- **HR Team Management (Primary HR Only):** A Primary HR Manager can add other HR managers to the companies they oversee and assign granular permissions for each module.
-- **User Preview Mode:** The ability to enter a "preview" mode to see the platform exactly as an end-user would, ensuring the experience is correct and helpful.
+- **User Preview Mode:** The ability to enter a "preview" mode to see the platform exactly as an end-user would.
 - **Company Settings:** Configure default settings like the timezone for severance deadlines.

 ### 3.3.
 Platform Admin Flow
 - **Secure Login:** Admins log in with their platform email.
 - **Company Management:**
-    - Create new company accounts.
+    - Create new company accounts and assign HR Managers.
-    - Assign HR Managers to companies.
     - Set user limits and subscription tiers (e.g., Basic vs. Pro) for each company.
 - **Master Form Editor:**
-    - Create, edit, and delete questions in the master (default) assessment template.
+    - Create, edit, and delete questions in the master (default) assessment template, organized into "Profile" and "Assessment" tabs.
+    - Add descriptive tooltips to questions for user clarity.
     - Reorder questions via drag-and-drop.
-    - These changes propagate to all companies, who can then choose to adopt or override them.
+- **External Resources Management:** Build and manage the full directory of external resources, including adding partners, editing details, and marking them as "Verified."
+- **Platform-wide Analytics:** View aggregated analytics on "Unsure" answers across all companies.
 - **Platform User Management:** Grant or revoke Admin and Consultant access to the platform.
 - **Data Export:** View and export a comprehensive list of all users across the entire platform.

 ### 3.4.
+Consultant Flow
+- **Review Queue:** Review AI-generated recommendations from real user data in a dedicated queue.
+- **Guidance Editor:** Approve, reject, or convert high-quality recommendations into reusable, rule-based guidance to improve the system over time.
+- *Note: This feature is currently deactivated in the main prototype and is undergoing separate testing.*

+### 3.5.
 AI & Technology
 - **Genkit Integration:** The platform uses Google's Genkit framework for all AI functionality.
 - **Personalized Recommendations:** A core AI flow analyzes a user's profile and assessment data to generate a structured, personalized list of action items.
-The prompt is engineered to have the AI act as an expert career and legal counselor, providing empathetic and actionable advice.
+The prompt is engineered to have the AI act as a panel of experts, providing empathetic and actionable advice.
 - **Data Schema:** The AI uses strongly-typed Zod schemas for both input and output, ensuring the generated data is structured, predictable, and can be reliably rendered in the UI.

 ## 4. Technical Architecture